The Estee Lauder Companies Inc. Class A(EL)

 "Notice value": Aggregate market value the filer wrote into the Form 144 — i.e. the size of the planned sale, not necessarily the executed dollars.
 Amendments (Form 144/A) and post-cancellation refilings can inflate this if you sum naively; the rollup above excludes filings with zero stated value.

-Source & freshness: Parsed directly from EDGAR primary-doc XML.
-Daily refresh; new filings typically appear here the morning after they hit EDGAR.
+Source & freshness: Sourced from public Form 144 filings.
+Refreshed daily; new filings typically appear here the morning after they are filed.

 Filed Filer Role Shares Notice Value Planned Sale Broker Plan Link